Trimontium Roman fort has a unique place in the history of Iron Age Scotland.

-Trimontium Roman fort near Newstead, just east of Melrose is of international importance as the largest Roman fort and settlement north of Hadrian’s Wall and the site of one of the greatest concentrations of Roman military-related finds in the British Isles.
+Trimontium Roman fort near Newstead, just east of Melrose is of international importance as the largest Roman fort and settlement north of Hadrian’s Wall and the site of one of the largest concentrations of Roman military-related finds in the British Isles.
+The mystery of this great cache found in 117 pits and wells remains unexplained.

 The Trimontium Trust